Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 We’ve travelled too far, and our momentum has taken over; we move idly towards eternity, without possibility of reprieve or explanation. (pp. 87-88).

-D. Stoppard Lightens Tragedy with Pathos, Comedy and Vaudeville Techniques: Rosencrantz and Guildenstern Are Dead cheers up a philosophy of despair with humour.
+D. Stoppard Lightens Tragedy with Pathos, Comedy and Vaudeville Techniques: Rosencrantz and Guildenstern Are Dead relieves a philosophy of despair with humour.

 Given the meaninglessness of existence and the inevitability of death, what can humans do?